dagraham/etm-dgraham/README.md

 To enter a list of values for "arg", simply separate the components with spaces.
 E.g.,

+	query: includes summary d waldo

+would return items in which either the summary or d (@d description) contains a match for "waldo".
+Similarly

     query: all t blue green

 would return items with both blue and green tags or